JoannafKonik/challenge_portfolio_Joanna/README.md

 In FOCUSLY APP there is no linking or redirecting to external pages which is a good practice because everything the user needs is inside the application.
 ### Jak byś usprawnił aplikację?
 Co byś w niej poprawił.
 Czy masz jakiś pomysł na dodatkową funkcjonalność?
-Unfortunately, in many places navigating the FOCUSLY APP is not intuitive.
+Unfortunately, in some places navigating the FOCUSLY APP is not intuitive.

 “Plus” button redirect user to the homepage instead to e.g. “Your goal” form.